-Baked Brats with potatoes, onions, cabbage, and a mustard maple glaze is a simple sheet pan meal that is perfect for a quick dinner filled with incredible flavor!
+This recipe for Baked Brats is the epitome of easy dinner recipes!
+Made with potatoes, onions, cabbage, and a mustard maple glaze, this simple sheet pan meal is filled with incredible flavor!

 Notes on Ingredients